 Contestants entering more than one horse will be disqualified for running horses in the incorrect order.
 The average will be paid off by the horse.
 Each horse must be ran in the correct position.

 Drags: During competition runs, there will be a regular drag after every 5 runs and a big drag after every 50.
-There will be a big drag between any change in classes such as Pony race, Futurity, Derby, American Qualifier, etc.
+There will be a big drag between any change in classes such as Pony race, Peewee, Futurity, Derby, American Qualifier, etc. If a contestant runs out of turn, a regular drag will occur before continuing.

 Any act deemed prejudicial to the best interests of Lucky Dog Productions may result in the disqualification of the contestant, with no refund of entry fees.
 The contestant may also be prohibited from attending any other Lucky Dog Productions events for any given length of time.
 These acts may include but are not limited to the following: